ocean-onion/BDCraft-maybe/clean_docs/tokens.md

 ## Market Limitations

-- Markets must be at least 30 blocks apart
+- Markets must be at least 50 blocks apart
-- Initial market size is 49x49 blocks (can be expanded with upgrades)
+- Initial market size is 98x98 blocks (49 block radius)
+- Donors receive an additional 30 blocks of market area (128x128 total)
 - Starting markets are limited to 3 collector houses
-- Only Market Founders can add associates who can manage the market
+- Only Market Owners can add associates who can manage the market
-- Players are initially limited to owning one market (higher ranks allow more)
+- Players are initially limited to owning one market
+- Donors with bdcraft.market.multiple permission can own up to 5 markets

 ## Token Administration